llharris/lab-200a/README.md

 * [GitLab EE](https://gitlab.200a.co.uk) - Git SCM.
 A bit bloaty.
 Also runs a container registry.
 * [Mattermost](https://mattermost.200a.co.uk) - Comes as part of Git.
 Collaboration tool.
 * [Guacamole](https://guac.200a.co.uk) - Clientless remote desktop gateway.
 Access VNC, RDP, SSH via HTML5.
 * [AWX](https://awx.200a.co.uk) - Free version of Red Hat Tower.
 AWX v18.0.0.
-Knifed and forked into existence somehow.
+Knifed and forked into workin with Traefik somehow...

 ### SERVICES PLANNED OR WORK IN PROGRESS